stephanieleroux/SEA-ICE-notes/biblio-ABL-interaction.md

+# Bibliography

 Last update: 2023-02-08

----
-# Bibliography

 List of references about sea ice - Atmospheric Boundary Layer coupling.

 I sorted out the references in the 5 categories below:

-## 1. Atmospheric models (often LES) with prescribed sea ice boundary conditions.
+## 1. Impact of prescribed sea ice boundary conditions on the ABL in atmospheric models (often LES).

-The focus of these studies is on the response of the ABL to various sea ice boundary conditions (nothing i could find about the feedback effects on sea ice).
+The focus of these studies is on the response of the ABL to various sea ice boundary conditions (but nothing i could find about the feedback effects on sea ice).

 <!-- -------------- Paper ------------------ -->
 <details>